 Walker Pond Treehouse in Coventry, Vermont

-Anyone else dreaming about a pondside treehouse on 40 acres with a hot tub?
+Is anyone else dreaming about a pondside treehouse on 40 acres with a hot tub?
 Yeah, me too!
 The Walker Pond Treehouse is located in Coventry, Vermont, just a stone’s throw from Canada.
-The treehouse includes a queen-size bed, and a full-size pull-out sofa, a private balcony overlooking the pond, and all the amenities you need for a comfy stay, including a TV, grill, mini-kitchen, and bathroom with a shower.
+The treehouse includes a queen-size bed, a full-size pull-out sofa, a private balcony overlooking the pond, and all the amenities you need for a comfy stay, including a TV, grill, mini-kitchen, and bathroom with a shower.

 While the treehouse is cozy enough to spend your whole vacation inside, you won’t want to miss paddling and fishing on Walker Pond, hanging next to the fire pit, and exploring the trails on the property.